zemccartney/flavorist/notes/notes.md

 - [] Fetch vs. pull?
 - [] What does detached HEAD mean?
 - [] From shellcheck.net (https://www.shellcheck.net/) : Double quote to prevent globbing and word splitting.
 What does this mean?
+- [] git tag -s? cryptographically signing tags?
+- [] merge --no-ff? git log --graph is cool.
+What does fast-forwarding do?
+If merged is ancestor of current, we can move HEAD pointer on current to HEAD of merged and DO NOT NEED TO CREATE A
+MERGE COMMIT, NO NEED TO RECORD, JUST EXTEND history vs. if no-ff, create a merge-commit as HEAD of current, display in history all commits from merged and in graph display those commits as separate from current (preserves history / branched status) https://stackoverflow.com/questions/9069061/what-is-the-difference-between-git-merge-and-git-merge-no-ff

 ## RESOURCES